Paradis Plage, Taghazout, near Agadir, Morocco

 The hotel serves local, mainly organic produce in all its four restaurants.
 All fruit and vegetables farmed are within the region.
 Fresh fish is bought daily from the fishing village adjacent to the hotel.
-Children under five eat free everywhere.
-If you’re on a DIY retreat here, Chiringuito is the best offering – their daily changing menu and healthy salads are served al fresco, with the relaxed ambience of a beachside cafe.
-The portions are large here, with a focus on food being fuel for the multiple activities on offer, so it’s not a place for a detox.
+Children have a special healthy kids menu.
+If you’re on a DIY retreat here, Chiringuito is the best offering healthy salads which are served al fresco, with the relaxed ambience of a beachside cafe.
+The portions are large here, with a focus on food being fuel for the multiple activities on offer.

 L’Ocean is the buffet restaurant with plenty to choose from – retreaters may enjoy the selection of fresh juices, fruit platters, cereals and omelette station.
 There are also pastries, continental and cooked breakfasts available.
 During high season L’Ocean is also open in the evening with a three-course buffet available typically serving a mixture of local tagines, grilled meats/fish and salad dishes.